Parthiban-tech/xml_to_gsheet_assignment/README.md

 ### Docker Build

 * "dockerfile" file is added to the project.
-Running the following command create an environment and bundle the project inside the docker container with name "data-exporter".
+Running the following command creates an environment and bundle the project inside the docker container with container name "data-exporter".

 ```
 docker build -t php-symfony . && docker run --name data-exporter php-symfony